Skip to main content

 Heal.
 Connect.
 Teach.
 Strength.
 Power.

-What is the ‘first season’ of work?
+What is the ‘First Season’ of work?

 What guiding principles are the early design ideas based on?

-Guiding principles were established during the first season of work that acknowledge Indigenous worldviews and values.
+Guiding principles were established during the First Season of work that acknowledge Indigenous worldviews and values.
 The four principles are: A Place to Restore a Story Disrupted, A Place of Power, A Place of Connection / Mitákuye Owas’iƞ (All Our Relations), The River is a Spirit / Mní Wičóni (Water is Life).

 What are the early design ideas?